 Cheer on the NC State University Football Team

-Of course, Raleigh is home to NC State University, and going to a game and cheering on the Wolfpack in any sports is always fun.
+Of course, Raleigh is home to NC State University, and going to a game and cheering on the Wolfpack in any sport is always fun.

 The Wolfpack compete in the Atlantic Coast Conference (ACC).
 The football team plays out of the 60,000 seat Carter–Finley Stadium and the tailgating is top notch.